DevOpsAutomationLabs/ELM_Velocity/docs/enable1/index.md

 ### What is a Velocity Plugin

 Included as part of a Velocity installation are plugins which allow the Velocity Administrator to create connections between delivery pipeline applications and synchronize data between Velocity and the target application source (ELM, Jira, GitHub, DevOps Control, etc).
-A plug-in is a software add-on designed to communicate with external services and applications.
-Each plug-in defines an expected record type and communication method.
+Each plugin defines an expected record type and communication method.
 Communication can be uni-directional or bi-directional.
 To use a plug-in, you must configure an integration.
 There are multiple ways to configure an integration:
 - Create an integration definition on the Plugins tab of the Integrations page.
 - Install the plug-in and then create an integration definition.
 - Add an integration definition to a value stream JSON file.